 Factors to Consider Before Making the Move

-Deciding to move to a new country should not be all about tax avoidance.
+Deciding to move to a new country should not be all about capital gains and income tax avoidance.
 Quality of life, cultural experiences, safety, and climate should seriously be considered before making a move, and a lot of research should be done beforehand.
-Even considerations such as food likes and dislikes or dietary restrictions like vegetarianism are important factors to consider as not being able to enjoy the available food can really be a bummer.
+Even considerations such as food likes and dislikes or dietary restrictions like vegetarianism are important factors to consider as not being able to enjoy the available food can really lower your enjoyment of a place.

-For example, it is very common in Malaysia to eat scorpions and insects.
+An example of this is that it is quite common in Malaysia to eat scorpions and insects.
 Seriously.
 I tried to get on board with that, but nooooope, two crickets, a couple of ants and a beetle later, I was done with that experiment.
 I am also not a fan of fish and once stayed on a tiny island where that was literally all they ate, so food is a valid reason to cross places off a list.

 Professional advice should be sought before deciding to move countries as it can have a significant impact on asset holdings and tax implications.
 Many countries require you to renounce your tax residency status from your home country before becoming a tax resident of another country which can have other significant impacts.